degenSumi/cross-chain-arbitrage/README.md

    - Bridge SOL to the destination chain.
    - Convert SOL back to USDC to generate more profit than initially deployed.

-   Native swapping on the source chain can be skipped, and SOL can be sent directly to the destination chain to swap for USDC.
-While native swapping is not yet implemented, the cost of swapping is taken into account.

 3. **Cost Consideration**: The bot factors in bridging costs, network gas fees, and other expenses before executing trades.

 4. **Recursive Execution**: If a profit is still available after the first trade, the bot continues to bridge and trade as it monitors all the pools in realtime.